The sooner your pregnancy is confirmed, the sooner you can begin prenatal care

 If my test is positive?

-If your test is positive, make an appointment with an ob services provider.
+If your test is positive, make an appointment with your health care provider.
 The sooner your pregnancy is confirmed, the sooner you can begin prenatal care.
-Can you take Advil while pregnant?
-If you’re more frequently experiencing a severe headache and you find out that you’re pregnant, learn from your OB what the safest medicine is to cure your headache.

 Planned Parenthood of Greater New York, with a clinic in Utica, offers pregnancy testing, said Jacquelyn Marrero, media relations director at the organization.